celo-org/Proof-of-Ship/6/personalized-feedback/personalized-feedback.md

 - Good project for Colombians, they integrate cCOP, cUSD & cEUR and plans to integrate more.
 - 4 of 4 milestones accomplished, 18 commits and 3 txn during the season
 - Grant marked as completed.
+- We would like to see a bit of customization in time and currency selected. otherwise really awesome!

 ---